easybase/easybase-react/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Wrap your root App in the Easybase Provider with your credentials.
+Wrap your root component in *EasybaseProvider* with your credentials.
 ```jsx
 import React, { useEffect } from "react";
 import { EasybaseProvider, useEasybase } from 'easybase-react';